betagouv/conseillers-entreprises/README.md

 ## Deployment

-Reso is deployed on [Scalingo](http://doc.scalingo.com/languages/ruby/getting-started-with-rails/), with two distinct environment, ``reso-staging`` and `reso-production.
+Place des Entreprises is deployed on [Scalingo](http://doc.scalingo.com/languages/ruby/getting-started-with-rails/), with two distinct environment, ``reso-staging`` and `reso-production.

 * `reso-staging` is served at https://reso-staging.scalingo.io.
 * ``reso-production`` is the actual https://reso.beta.gouv.fr